-Survey takers were asked a three-part question with the stem "In respect to student support...."
-The two statements completing this statement that are applicable to the present discussion were "...based on published research or strong institutional data" and "...a holistic approach (academic, psychological, social, and cultural needs)."
-Informants were asked to respond using a five-point Likert scale, strongly disagree (SD), disagree (D), neither agree or disagree (NAD), agree (A), and strongly agree (SA).
-Very few parties disagreed with the statements and the majority selected neither agree or disagree.
-Approximately 31% of respondents indicated that student support programming at their institution was based on published research or strong institutional data while just over 36% felt these services took an approach that included consideration of the psychological, social and cultural background of the student.
+Survey takers were asked a three-part question with the stem -In respect to student support...."
+The two statements completing this statement that are applicable to the present discussion appear in the left-hand column of Table 8.
+Informants were asked to respond using a five-point Likert scale, Strongly Disagree (SD), Disagree (D), Neither Agree or Disagree (NAD), Agree (A), and Strongly Agree (SA).
+Very few parties disagreed with the statements and the majority selected Neither Agree or Disagree.
+Approximately 31% of respondents indicated that student support programming at their institution was based on published research or strong institutional data while just over 36% felt these services took an approach that included consideration of the psychological, social and cultural background of the student (see Table 8).
 No significant differences were found between the responses from Hispanic and non-Hispanic employees of the institutions represented, although there was a significant difference (p = .038) with a small effect size between CCs and four-year institutions for use of research or institutional data with the same occurring for taking a holistic approach (p = .004).
-Respondents from the 2YR schools were more likely to agree (Table 10).
+Respondents from the 2YR schools were more likely to agree with both (see Table 10).